Skip to main content

 Physical Healing Traditions

-In traditional crystal healing, Rose Quartz is associated with supporting the circulatory system, promoting healthy skin, and easing tension held in the chest and heart region.
+In traditional crystal healing, Rose Quartz is associated with the circulatory system and the chest area.

-• It is also linked to supporting reproductive health and fertility, and some traditions recommend placing Rose Quartz over the lower abdomen during conception-focused practices.
+• It's also linked to reproductive health and fertility in some traditions, with practitioners placing it over the lower abdomen during conception-focused work.

-• It is important to emphasize that these uses are rooted in folk healing and metaphysical tradition, not clinical evidence.
+• These uses come from folk healing and metaphysical tradition, not clinical research.

-• Crystal healing should be viewed as a complementary practice that supports overall well-being alongside conventional medical care.
+• Crystal healing is a complementary practice and should not replace professional medical care.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.